View All 1821 Capped Head to Left Quarter Eagle

 Description

 The 1821 Proof Capped Head to Left Quarter Eagle is a proof Gold Quarter Eagle struck at the Philadelphia Mint, part of the Capped Head to Left Quarter Eagles 1821-1834 series.
-With a mintage of only 7, this is an extremely rare issue.
-The obverse features Liberty facing left wearing a cap with curls of hair beneath, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Robert Scot.
+With a mintage of 7, this is an extremely rare issue — the scarcer of two mint variants, with 0% of total production.
+The obverse features Liberty facing left wearing a cap with curls of hair beneath and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Struck during a period of national unity and westward expansion following the War of 1812, as the U.S. grew in confidence and territory.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Auction record: $207,000 PR63 01-12-2005 Heritage Auctions.
 Struck in 91.7% gold, 8.3% copper, weighing 4.37 grams, 18.5 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7677.
-The Capped Head Quarter Eagle continued the evolution of the $2.50 gold denomination.
-Many dates have mintages under 5,000, making the entire series scarce.
-The 1826 (reduced size) is notable as a transitional design.

 External References